muj3b/Sapnap-Speedrunner-Swap/README.md

 - If a caged runner changes worlds, the old cage is removed and rebuilt in the new world automatically.

 ---

+## 🧼 Changes (v1.3)

+- Inactive runners no longer mirror the active runner’s inventory.
+Only the newly active runner receives the inventory at swap.
+- Additional guards to keep inactive inventories empty across world changes.

 ## 🧼 Stability Improvements (v1.2)